Task & Workflow Engine¶

 - Typed errors:

-TaskNotFoundErrorandTaskVersionConflictErrorprovide precise failure classification -- API controllers catch these directly instead of parsing error strings. - Error sanitization: Internal exception details (file paths, URLs) are
+TaskNotFoundErrorandTaskVersionConflictErrorprovide precise failure classification; API controllers catch these directly instead of parsing error strings. - Error sanitization: Internal exception details (file paths, URLs) are

 redacted via a shared